v6d-io/v6d/docs/notes/roadmap.rst

 v0.3.0
 ------

-We plan to release *v0.3.0* in June, 2021. vineyard *v0.3.0* will be the first major stable releases with fully kubernetes support, which will include:
+We plan to release *v0.3.0* by the end of 2021. vineyard *v0.3.0* will be the first major stable releases with fully kubernetes support, which will include:

 + A stable CRD definition for ``LocalObject`` and ``GlobalObject`` to represents vineyard objects as kubernetes resources.